curl/everything-curl/usingcurl-tls.md

 | --tlsv1.2 | TLS >= version 1.2 |
 | --tlsv1.3 | TLS >= version 1.3 |

-**NOTE:** TLS version 1.3 is only supported in selected very recent development versions of certain TLS libraries and requires curl 7.52.0 or later.

 ## Verifying server certificates

 Having a secure connection to a server is not worth a lot if you cannot also be certain that you are communicating with the **correct** host.
-If we don't know that, we could just as well be talking with an imposter that just *appears* to be who we think it is.
+If we don't know that, we could just as well be talking with an impostor that just *appears* to be who we think it is.

 To check that it communicates with the right TLS server, curl uses a set of